-Conference total: \$13,100.00
+Conference total: \$14,000.00

-NH anticipates sending 4 Troopers to the CVSA conference; 1 Troopers to the Inspector's Championship, and 2 Troopers to the COHMED conference.
-Each of these are a 5 day commitment.
-We estimated \$4,300.00 for air travel for the 7 attendees, \$2,100.00 for meals, \$700.00 for ground travel from airport to hotel and baggage fees, and \$6,000.00 for hotel costs.
+NH anticipates sending 4 Troopers to the CVSA conferences; one Trooper to the Inspector's Championship, and two Troopers to the COHMED conference.
+Each of these are a five day commitment.
+We estimated \$4,000.00 for air travel for the six attendees, \$1,600.00 for meals, \$400.00 for ground travel from airport to hotel and baggage fees, and \$8,000.00 for hotel costs.
 The registration fees for the CVSA conference are listed in the "Other Costs" category.

-Training total: \$22,300.00
+Training total: \$26,550.00

-There has been a significant reduction in Troop G personnel and certifications since 2010.
 It is expected that several more Troopers will retire within the next year, prompting recruitment among the Division.
-Training funds have been budgeted for the following certifications: 2 Troopers to New Entrant Safety Audit training; 4 Troopers to NASI A&B; 6 Troopers to Cargo Tank; and 2 Troopers to Level 6 training.
+Training funds have been budgeted for the following certifications: one Trooper to New Entrant Safety Audit training; six Troopers to NASI A&B; two Troopers to Cargo Tank; two Troopers to the FMCSA Enhanced Post Crash Inspection Training in Nebraska and two Troopers to the IPTM Commercial Vehicle Crash Investigation Level 1 and Level 2 training providing enhanced knowledge and skills of the commercial vehicle systems, dynamics and operation of CMVs; one Trooper to Passenger Carrier; and one Trooper to Level 6 training.
 These certifications are necessary to conduct inspections and safety audits within State Police.
-We have also budgeted for 4 representatives to attend the FMCSA grant training as new personnel have assumed grant responsibilities.
+We have also budgeted for four representatives to attend the FMCSA grant training.
 All of these trainings have different time commitments and training sites yet to be determined, although A & B Certification is often hosted at the Massachusetts State Police Academy which can reduce air travel and hotel costs.
-We are estimating \$6,200.00 for air travel, \$6,000.00 for meals, \$1,100.00 for ground transportation and baggage fees, and \$9,000.00 for hotel costs.
+We are estimating \$6,700.00 for air travel, \$7,950.00 for meals, \$1,000.00 for ground transportation and baggage fees, and \$10,900.00 for hotel costs.